mvousden/buildbot-lets-explore/README.md

  - Obtain build operation information from the command line.
  - Post a notification on Slack (or similar).
  - Skip builds that contain "[ci-skip]" in the commit message.
+ - Distinguish build status of development and master at a glance (feature branches are not so important).

 Things we can do: